omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query7.md

   | Execution Time : 15.430 ms | Total Expected Cost : 2457.26 |
   | -------------------------- | ----------------------------- |
+  - Here I removed all indices and the performance is not that bad due to Query optimizer and the sizee of the data is in thousands .

 2. given query with B+ trees indices only :